TheDevilOfJesters/CurseforgeParsing/README.md

 ---
 I haven't decided a database tech yet, leaning towards MySQL since I know it, but also considering MongoDB.
-Also open to suggestions.
+I am also open to suggestions.

 Open to other ideas, and contributions,

-Still leanring github so I appologize if I don't get to merge requests quickly
+Still learning GitHub, so I apologize if I don't get to merge requests quickly